-Many administrators and website owners balk at the sight of failed login attempts on their WordPress site – yet, these are more common than you might think.
+Many administrators and site owners balk at the sight of failed login attempts on their WordPress site – yet, these are more common than you might think.
 While they’re not necessarily a threat to website security, understanding what they are and how to limit login attempts can help you ensure better website security.

 What are failed login attempts?